carbon-design-system/carbon-website-archive/docs/CONTENT.md

 #### Example of the Do/Don't components:

+- Default do/don't will fill the container `<Column>` it is placed inside.
+- can include property `square` to force a fixed aspect ratio.
+Useful when creating text only do/don't examples
+    - e.g. `<DoDontExample square>`

 ##### With text examples:

 ```
 <Row>
 <Column offsetLg="4" lg="4" md="4">
-    <DoDontExample correct="true" label="Active Voice" text='"In the Limits window, specify the minimum and maximum values."'></DoDontExample>
+    <DoDontExample correct label="Active Voice" text='"In the Limits window, specify the minimum and maximum values."'></DoDontExample>
 </Column>
 <Column lg="4" md="4" >
     <DoDontExample label='Passive Voice' text='"The Limits window is used to specify the minimum and maximum values."'></DoDontExample>